Unveiling Large Language Model Supply Chain: Structure, Domain, and Vulnerabilities: Introduction

 \begin{itemize}[leftmargin=15pt] \item \textbf{RQ1: (Structure)} \textit{What are the structural characteristics of the LLMSC?} \item \textbf{RQ2: (Domain Distribution)} \textit{What is the domain composition of the LLMSC, and how has it evolved over time?} \item \textbf{RQ3: (Security Risks)} \textit{What are the security risks within the LLMSC, and how do vulnerabilities propagate?} \end{itemize}

-\textbf{Contributions.} Overall, our study makes the following contributions: \begin{itemize}[leftmargin=15pt] \item To the best of our knowledge, we conduct the first systematic study of the LLMSC, uncovering its hierarchical structure, domain distribution, and security vulnerabilities, thereby providing a foundational understanding of this emerging ecosystem. \item We develop a methodology for constructing the LLMSC and assemble a dataset comprising metadata for 15,725 packages and 180 vulnerability reports.
-The dataset will be made publicly available upon the acceptance of this paper, enabling reproducibility and fostering future research. \item Our findings reveal that the LLMSC is dominated by external tools and high-degree hubs, exhibits a ``locally dense, globally sparse'' topology with diamond and triangle substructures, and faces significant security risks due to cascading vulnerabilities, primarily during the first three transmissions in dependency trees. \end{itemize}
+\textbf{Contributions.} We make the following contributions: \begin{itemize}[leftmargin=15pt] \item To the best of our knowledge, we conduct the first systematic study of the LLMSC, uncovering its hierarchical structure, domain distribution, and security vulnerabilities, thereby providing a foundational understanding of this emerging ecosystem. \item We develop a methodology for constructing the LLMSC and assemble a dataset comprising metadata for 13,486 packages and 180 vulnerability reports.
+The dataset will be made publicly available upon the acceptance of this paper, enabling reproducibility and fostering future research. \item Our findings reveal that the LLMSC is dominated by high-degree hubs, exhibits a ``locally dense, globally sparse'' topology with diamond and triangle substructures, and faces significant security risks due to cascading vulnerabilities, primarily during the first three transmissions in dependency trees. \end{itemize}